 amiable - Friendly and good-natured.

 annuity - A yearly salary that would continue for the rest of the receiver's lifetime.
-It is akin to a pension or retirement fund.
+Akin to a modern-day pension or retirement fund.

 assembly room - A place where people gathered for dances, card games, conversation and to be "seen".